lsst-dm/dmtn-249/index.rst

 .. note::

-   Dataset type registration is never included as part of an artifact transaction because it can require new database tables to be created, and that sometimes needs to be done in a separate database transaction.
+   Dataset type registration is never included as part of an artifact transaction because it can require new database tables to be created, and that sometimes needs to be done in its own database transaction.

-:py:class:`ArtifactTransactionOpenContext` defines the operations available to :py:meth:`~ArtifactTransaction.begin` to be limited non-idempotent dataset and collection registration (raising if those entities already exist) and idempotent datastore record removal.
+:py:class:`ArtifactTransactionOpenContext` defines the operations available to :py:meth:`~ArtifactTransaction.begin` to be limited to non-idempotent dataset and collection registration (i.e. raising if those entities already exist) and datastore record removal.
-Dataset insertion sometimes has to occur early with non-idempotent inserts for fine-grained locking, and in other cases we want it to run early because its typical failure modes - foreign key violations (invalid data IDs) and ``{dataset type, data ID, run}`` unique constraint violations - are problems we want to prevent us from writing artifacts as early as possible.
+Dataset insertion sometimes has to occur early for fine-grained locking, and in other cases we want it to run early because its typical failure modes - foreign key violations (invalid data IDs) and ``{dataset type, data ID, run}`` unique constraint violations - are problems we want to prevent us from writing artifacts as early as possible.
 In order to insert datasets early, we also need to provide the ability to add :py:attr:`~lsst.daf.butler.CollectionType.RUN` collections early.
 Dataset insertion can also depend on dimension record presence, but since these usually require idempotent inserts and are problematic to remove, we require dimension-record insertion to occur in a separate database transaction before the artifact transaction begins.
 Removing datastore records at the start of an artifact transaction is not really a "database-only" operation; it is required in order to remove the the associated artifacts during that transaction.

 :py:class:`ArtifactTransactionCloseContext` supports only datastore record insertion, since that is all :py:meth:`~ArtifactTransaction.abandon` is permitted to do.
-It also provides a convenience method for calling :py:meth:`Datastore.verify` on a mapping of datasets that proved useful in prototyping.
+It also provides a convenience method for calling :py:meth:`Datastore.verify` on a mapping of datasets, since that proved quite useful in prototyping.

 :py:class:`ArtifactTransactionRevertContext` extends the options available to :py:meth:`~ArtifactTransaction.revert` to removing dataset registrations and removing collection registrations; these are the inverses of the only operations supported by :py:meth:`~ArtifactTransaction.begin`.

-py:class:`ArtifactTransactionCommitContext` extends this further to also allow :py:meth:`~ArtifactTransaction.commit` to create and modify :py:attr:`~lsst.daf.butler.CollectionType.CHAINED`, :py:attr:`~lsst.daf.butler.CollectionType.TAGGED`, and :py:attr:`~lsst.daf.butler.CollectionType.CALIBRATION`.
+:py:class:`ArtifactTransactionCommitContext` extends this further to also allow :py:meth:`~ArtifactTransaction.commit` to create and modify :py:attr:`~lsst.daf.butler.CollectionType.CHAINED`, :py:attr:`~lsst.daf.butler.CollectionType.TAGGED`, and :py:attr:`~lsst.daf.butler.CollectionType.CALIBRATION` collections, and to register new datasets.
 The only reason we might want to perform those collection operations early would be to fail early if they violate constraints, but this is outweighed by the fact that they are impossible to manually undo safely (most are idempotent) and (unlike datasets) are not protected from concurrent modifications by locking.
 And unlike dataset-insertion constraint violations, errors in these operations rarely suggest problems that need to block artifacts from being written.
+Inserting new datasets when committing rather than when opening an artifact transaction is support specifically for internal workspaces, which generally do not have a complete list of datasets whose artifacts they will write when their transaction is opened.
+Ensuring consistency in :py:attr:`~lsst.daf.butler.CollectionType.CHAINED` collection operations in particular may require the closing database transaction to use ``SERIALIZABLE`` isolation.

 Adding further support for dimension-record insertion in :py:meth:`~ArtifactTransaction.commit` would not be problematic, but it's not obviously useful, since dimension records usually need to be present before datasets are inserted.
-Ensuring consistency in :py:attr:`~lsst.daf.butler.CollectionType.CHAINED` collection operations in particular may require the closing database transaction to use ``SERIALIZABLE`` isolation.

 .. _use-case-details: